 They also come in various sizes and growth patterns – from solitary trunks to clusters of trunks or even vining habits.

 But what really sets them apart are those magnificent leaves.
 They can come in all sorts of shapes and colors.
 With such diversity, it’s easiest to tell them apart by their looks and botanical features.

 What Are The Different Types Of Palm Trees

 In this post, I want to list the most popular types of palm trees that gardeners ask for when coming to the nursery.
-I broke them into 7 main categories with top 5 most popular palms in each.
+I broke them into 7 main categories with the top 5 most popular palms in each.

 Top 7 Categories of Palm Trees

-- Cold Tolerant Palm Trees – Also known as Cold Hardy Palms, these palms can tolerate cold temperatures down to 5-20F and can survive in USDA Zone 8 and even 7b.
+- Cold Tolerant Palm Trees: AKA Cold Hardy Palms, these champs can take the cold like a pro, handling temperatures as low as 5-20 degrees Fahrenheit.
+They’re good to go in USDA Zone 8 and even 7b.

 Small Palm Trees

 Palm trees come in all shapes and sizes, and that includes how fast they grow and how tall they get.
 Small Palm Trees, also known as Dwarf Palm Trees or Miniature Palms, tend to be the slow and steady types.

 They usually stay under 20 feet, which makes them just perfect for those cozy little landscapes.
 You can make ’em the star of the show or nestle them under those bigger trees for some extra flair.
 Here are the top 5 most popular small palm trees: